 4 Innovative Strategies For High Volume Hiring

 Here are 4 innovative strategies to optimize your high volume hiring.
-First, a brief introduction.

 High volume hiring is the practice of hiring for a large number of open positions in a given time frame.
 This can range from hundreds to thousands of positions a year.